wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 1.2.09.21 =
+Enhanced the iFrame for the File Viewer and Automatic Fix process and improved error handling.

 = 1.2.09.15 =
 Fixed major bug in unregistered scan definition interpretation that causes many false positives.